Board of Directors

 Nan Oldroyd, Director

-Nan was most recently Vice-President, Human Resources – Market & Emerging Business Divisions at Loblaw Companies Limited, where she served clients in Store Operations, Merchandising, Pharmacy, Optical & Multi-Cultural to support 400+ locations, 33,000+ employees, and businesses totalling $15B+ in revenue across Canada.
-She started as a Senior Director, Talent at Loblaw, where she led a team that developed initiatives including the grad@loblaw program, the women@loblaw network, executive succession planning, engagement strategy, and the Inclusion Council.
+Nan is the Director, Talent Management at George Brown College, where she and her team are establishing a Talent Centre of Expertise to support the 4,000 staff there as they provide excellent education to 100,000 students.
+Nan was recently a Vice-President, Human Resources at Loblaw Companies Limited, where she served clients in Store Operations, Merchandising, Pharmacy, Optical & Multi-Cultural to support 400+ locations, 33,000+ employees, and businesses totalling $15B+ in revenue across Canada.
+She started there as Senior Director, Talent at Loblaw, where she led a team that developed initiatives including the grad@loblaw program, the women@loblaw network, executive succession planning, engagement strategy, and the Inclusion Council.
 Previously, Nan held increasingly progressive roles at Toys R Us, Costco Wholesale, Tim Horton’s, and The Home Depot.
-Nan has her Certified Human Resources Executive (CHRE) designation and, in 2014, was awarded the Outstanding Senior Human Resources Professional by the Human Resources Professionals Association.
-She was one of 25 leaders in the Greater Toronto Area selected as a 2011 DiverseCity Fellow, and was recognized as a Women of Influence’s 2012 Canadian Diversity Champion.
-Nan is currently an Advisory Council Member of the Ted Rogers School of Retail Management at Ryerson University.
+Nan has her Master’s in Adult Education and Work, Organization & Leadership and a Certified Human Resources Executive (CHRE) designation.
+She has been awarded the Outstanding Senior Human Resources Professional by the Human Resources Professionals Association, been a CivicAction DiverseCity Fellow, and has been recognized as a Canadian Diversity Champion by Women of Influence.
+She is on the Board of Directors for Workplace Safety Prevention Services and is on the Editorial Advisory Board for HR Professional magazine.